svlmp347-star/smart-grain-atm/README.md

 ## Overview

-**Smart Grain ATM** is a premium dispensing system that uses RFID cards to authenticate users and dispense grain in precise amounts based on user preferences.
-Designed for premium users, the system offers secure, personalized, and efficient grain dispensing with a user-friendly interface.
+**Smart Grain ATM** is an automated grain distributing system that uses RFID cards to authenticate users and dispense grain in precise amounts based on user preferences.
+Designed for rational card users, the system offers secure, personalized, and efficient grain dispensing with a user-friendly interface.

 ---